 Head-on crashes are more likely to occur on roadways where there is no median dividing the lanes of travel that are going in different directions.
 However, they can also occur when a vehicle in one lane crosses the median and strikes an oncoming car.
 Other factors that can lead to head-on crashes include a driver distracted by their phone, reaching for something inside the vehicle, drunk or drugged driving or, a serious medical emergency occurring for one of the drivers.

 Another common cause of head-on collisions involves drivers going the wrong way on a one-way road, such as an exit or entrance ramp off the highway.
 Wrong way collisions have a higher fatality rate than most highway accidents (12 to 27 times more fatal, in fact).
 In some cases, a third party may be held liable for your injuries if you are hit by a wrong-way driver, or if you are the one traveling in the incorrect lane.

 Although relatively rare, when they occur, head-on collisions account for about ten percent of traffic fatalities.
 The injuries that occur in a head-on collision are also likely to be devastating because of the high level of inertia present when two moving vehicles traveling in opposite directions collide.

 Some of the common injuries that can occur in head-on crashes include:

 - Traumatic brain injury

 - Head and neck injury

 - Broken bones

-For more than 30 years, Plaxen & Adler, P.A. has fought on behalf of car crash victims throughout Maryland.
+For more than 35 years, Plaxen Adler Muncy, P.A. has fought on behalf of car crash victims throughout Maryland.
 If you or your loved one was injured in a head-on collision, we want to help.
 Please call 410-730-7737 or fill out our contact form to schedule a free initial consultation with a member of our team.